Loading...

 Join us for our inaugural Culture Accelerator — a practical, hands-on program focused on people who lead “people work” across the Jewish non-profit sector.
 That could mean titles like Chief of Staff, Chief Operating Officer, Chief Human Resources Officer, and Director of People and Culture.
 Titles vary, but if you hold strategic HR, talent, and culture decisions (with 2+ years of tenure in the job) and are positioned to influence your CEO / Executive Director on these matters, this program may be for you!

-• Apply now
+• Applications have now closed.

 WHO